freesurfer-rge/slothpu/docs/functional_units.md

 This happens during the PC Update phase, replacing the usual increment by two.
 Note that if A bus contains a zero, this is effectively a HALT instruction.

+### Branch Back (PC BRANCHBACK)

+This instruction unconditionally decrements the Program Counter by the value of A bus.
+This happens during the PC Update phase, replacing the usual increment by two.
+Note that if A bus contains a value of 0 or 2, this is effectively a HALT instruction.

 ### Jump (PC JUMP)